christoph-LSN/map-leaflet/docs/upgrades/upgrading-1-5-0.md

     tag: 1.5.0
 ```

-## Update version of Open SDG to 1.5.0
+## Update version of Open SDG to 1.5.1

+> There has been a hotfix release, 1.5.1, so that is recommended here.

 In your site repository's `_config.yml` file, update the version of Open SDG in `remote_theme`, like so:

 ```
-remote_theme: open-sdg/open-sdg@1.5.0
+remote_theme: open-sdg/open-sdg@1.5.1
 ```

 ## Update version of jekyll-open-sdg-plugins to 1.5.0